 How many acres can you spray with a drone?

 Good question!
-The answer varies based upon several factors including the label rate of the pesticide being applied.
+The answer varies based upon several factors including the label rate of the product being applied.

 Are there certain crops that drone spraying works best for?